-- ▶ To provide basic training in cold weather survival skills.
-Topics covered include cold weather camping, use of ECW, hypothermia and frostbite, snowcraft, mountaineering, working on sea ice, and other areas. - ▶ To enable field teams to use the actual equipment they will be using in the field.
-An opportunity for the project teams to set up and demonstrate the proper use of tents, stoves, radios, etc., pays obvious dividends. - ▶ To provide an opportunity for field team members to work together as a unit, perhaps for the first time, before going into the field.
+- To provide basic training in cold weather survival skills.
+Topics covered include risk assessment, cold weather camping, use of ECW, hypothermia and frostbite, working on sea ice, altitude awareness, glacier travel, and other areas. - To enable field teams to use the actual equipment they will be using in the field.
+An opportunity for the project teams to set up and demonstrate the proper use of tents, stoves, radios, etc., pays obvious dividends. - To provide an opportunity for field team members to work together as a unit, perhaps for the first time, before going into the field.
 This is an excellent opportunity for the field team leader, as well as the individuals on the team, to learn the strengths and weaknesses of the team members.

-Generally, anyone who may require overnight stays away from a station must complete training appropriate to his or her expected exposure, previous training, and experience.
+Generally, anyone leaving the established road system in and around McMurdo Station must complete training appropriate to his or her expected exposure, previous training and experience.
 Some courses are tailored to the needs of each group.
 For example: instructions for parties spending their time in the Dry Valleys, groups working on sea ice, and groups traveling long distances by snowmobile.

 The courses are not intended to develop advanced field skills (mountaineering, or traversing crevasse fields, for example) in the inexperienced person.
 Rather, they familiarize proficient people with specific situations they might encounter in the Antarctic.
-Leaders of remote field projects should select team members with wilderness survival skills and at least one safety guide to oversee activities.
+Leaders of remote field projects should select team members with wilderness survival skills and at least one safety guide to oversee any activities that occur on technical terrain.